stargate/stargate/apis/sgv2-docsapi/README.md

 ./mvnw install -DskipTests
 ```

-You can run your application in dev mode that enables live coding using:
+You can run your application in dev mode with live coding enabled using:
 ```shell script
 ../mvnw quarkus:dev
 ```